It doesn’t matter how prepared you think you are!

 As the cashier is ringing up your food, it’s up to you to bag your own groceries, so you need to work fast.

 93) Food stores in France are usually closed on Sunday or close by noon:

-94) Stores and business, including banks, may close during lunch hour:
+94) Stores and businesses, including banks, may close during lunch hour:

 Other Things To Consider

-99) You can’t complain: Last but not least, if you’re unhappy with certain aspects of your expat life in France, it’s difficult to talk to your non-expat friends about it.
-From their perspective, they think you’re lucky and might make comments like “I’ll trade shoes with you anytime”, or “you’re so lucky to live there” or “if you’re not happy, just leave”.
 You can be happy and sad no matter where on this earth you live.
-Living in France does not mean your life is suddenly going to be perfect and full of happiness because there are good and bad aspects of life in France just like there are anywhere you live.
+Living in France does not mean your life is suddenly going to be perfect and full of happiness because there are good and bad aspects of life everywhere, even in France.